Harsh280705/AI-Based-Bone-Fracture-Detection-System-using-Deep-Learning/README.md

 Loads a specialized model for each bone type
 Predicts whether the bone is fractured or normal

+We used a pre-trained ResNet50 model for feature extraction and applied transfer learning to fine-tune it on the MURA dataset.
+We then trained separate models for bone classification and fracture detection.

 📈 Results

 Achieved promising accuracy across all bone types